UCB-w261/w261-environment/README.md

 3. Edit the `Volume` section to match where you want to store your notebooks/homework locally
 4. Open up a terminal or Powershell windows and change directory to where you stored your `docker-compose.yml` file
 5. Run `docker-compose up`
-6. Open your browser and go to `localhost:8889` for regular Python and MRJob and `localhost:8890` for PySpark
+6. Open your browser and go to `localhost:8889` for regular Python, MRJob, and Pyspark
+7. If using spark a sparkContext is automatically defined during initialization, in the `sc` variable

 ## General Issues